rsharifnasab/sbu_compiler/ll1_parser/README.md

-## top down ll1 parser by java
+## top down LL1 parser by java
-this is computeric excercise of compiler course developing a top down LL1 parser
+this is computer-based exercise of compiler course developing a top down LL1 parser